-This book charts the remarkable story of the Claiborne · Claybourn · Clayborn families in the United States beginning with Joshua Clyburn in the late 1790s.
-The history gets progressively more detailed as the generations progress toward modernity.
-This family history clocks in at over 500 pages with detailed biographical information on thousands of individuals.
+Born of Clay charts the remarkable story of the Claiborne · Claybourn · Clayborn families in the United States beginning with Joshua Clyburn in the late 1790s.
+This unparalleled history of over 500 pages history gets progressively more detailed as the generations progress toward modernity.
+Click here to purchase.

 This work is a regimental log by Pvt.
 Armstrong McGee of the 80th Illinois Volunteer Infantry Regiment.
-These Civil War notes document the group’s activities in the American Civil War from 27 October 1863 to 17 June 1865.
-There is no evidence that this memorandum has ever been published before, nor is there evidence that previous Civil War historians knew of its existence.
+Never published before and previously unknown to historians, these Civil War notes document the group’s activities in the American Civil War from 27 October 1863 to 17 June 1865.
+Click here to purchase.

 This book charts the life and ancestry of my grandmother, Betty Jean Morrow (1931-2016).
 As a member of America’s “Greatest Generation,” she lived through portions of the Great Depression, World War II, and into the Twenty-First Century before passing away in 2016.
-She left a legacy of three children, eight grandchildren, and numerous other descendants.
 This is her story.
+Click here to purchase.

 Legal Publications, Presentations, and Research

-- “The Opportunities and Pitfalls of Local Human Rights Ordinances.”
-July 2016.
-The Network.
+- Claybourn, Joshua A. “The Opportunities and Pitfalls of Local Human Rights Ordinances.”
+The Network, a publication of the Indiana State Bar Association (July 2016).
 Winner of the Donald R. Lundberg Writing Award presented annually by the Indiana State Bar Association.